AnonymusTM/AnonymusTM/README.md

 - 👋 Hi, I’m @AnonymusTM
-- 👀 I’m interested in "Somewhere in Nevada"
+- 👀 I’m interested in Games,Anime,Flowers,Honey and Programming
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ???
 - 📫 How to reach me "I don`t know"